d-senyaka/letter-forge/README.md

 ![Last Updated](https://img.shields.io/badge/Last%20Updated-November%202025-purple)
 ![Project Type](https://img.shields.io/badge/Project-From%20Scratch%20Implementation-brown)

+**Letter-Forge** is a from-scratch implementation of Transformer architectures for character-level learning and language modeling.
+It explores how attention, memory, and positional structure can emerge from simple sequences of letters - transforming raw symbols into learned meaning.

 ### 🧠 Meaning of the Name
 > *Letter-Forge* symbolizes both the ancient craft of shaping written language
 > and the modern act of building models that learn linguistic structure from scratch.

-> *A forge where letters learn to think.*

-**Letter-Forge** is a from-scratch implementation of Transformer architectures for character-level learning and language modeling.
-It explores how attention, memory, and positional structure can emerge from simple sequences of letters - transforming raw symbols into learned meaning.

 ---

 ## 🧠 Overview